Imperial data science online summer school

 Data Science is successfully adding value to all the business models by using statistics and deep learning to make better decisions.
 A growing number of companies are now hiring data scientists to crunch data and predict possible situations and risk for businesses.

-This online summer school is designed for undergraduate students studying IT, computing or any engineering degrees at a well-recognised university in China, with an interest in data science.
+This summer school is designed for undergraduate students studying IT, computing or any engineering degrees at a university, with an interest in data science.
 Students will be introduced to the concept, develop an understanding of data science, hear from industry expert on data science applications and work in teams towards a technical project.

 - Learn the concept of Data Science;